 For years, it was thought that UV exposure was the only thing that increased pigmentation.
 We now know that heat also increases pigmentation by exciting melanocyte activity.
 Heat from saunas, steam rooms, exercise (particularly hot yoga), and face coverings all increase the skin’s internal temperature.
 Be aware of this and try your best to reduce your exposure to heat as much as possible if you’re serious about reducing melasma.

 If your melasma appeared after going on hormonal birth control, you can discuss an alternative with your doctor.

 Depending on the severity of your melasma, you may be able to get it under control by using at-home products only.
 Either way, being diligent about your daily routine is a crucial step in getting melasma under control to avoid relapse, which is common.
 Consider multiple approaches to your routine as melasma can have multiple root causes and may not respond to just one thing.

 Topical Pigment Inhibitors

 Look for products with ingredients that will block tyrosinase.
-This will help interrupt signals being sent to melanocytes.
+This will help interrupt signals sent to melanocytes.
 These ingredients include hydroquinone, azelaic acid, kojic acid, arbutin, licorice extract, and vitamin C.

 Celebrity Esthetician & Skincare Expert

 As an esthetician trained in cosmetic chemistry, Renée Rouleau has spent 30 years researching skin, educating her audience, and building an award-winning line of products.
+Her hands-on experience as an esthetician and trusted skin care expert has created a real-world solution — products that are formulated for nine different types of skin so your face will get exactly what it needs to look and feel its best.
 Trusted by celebrities, editors, bloggers, and skincare obsessives around the globe, her vast real-world knowledge and constant research are why Marie Claire calls her “the most passionate skin practitioner we know.”